Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/01-Catching-The-Ruby-Train/README.md

 ### Language Features

-- Allow students the remainder of the time to work in groups and build thier presentations.
+- Allow students the remainder of the time to work in groups and build their presentations.

 ## Wrap Up